-- 1. We will train ALL OF OUR STAFF, INCLUDING VOLUNTEERS, to recognise and report to the DSL immediately when they have concerns. - 2.
-We will ENSURE ALL OF OUR STAFF AND VOLUNTEERS HAVE READ PART 1 OF KCSIE 2022, THIS POLICY, AND HAVE ATTENDED SAFEGUARDING TRAINING AT LEAST ONCE PER YEAR - 3.
+- 8.1 Our school recognises that all children and young people are vulnerable to abuse. - 1.
+We will train ALL OF OUR STAFF, INCLUDING VOLUNTEERS, to recognise and report to the DSL immediately when they have concerns. - 2.
+We will ENSURE ALL OF OUR STAFF AND VOLUNTEERS HAVE READ PART 1 OF KCSIE 2023, THIS POLICY, AND HAVE ATTENDED SAFEGUARDING TRAINING AT LEAST ONCE PER YEAR - 3.
 Our school is determined that all staff and volunteers will be aware of the main categories of abuse and the signs and symptoms so they can respond quickly and effectively by informing the Designated Safeguarding Lead where there are concerns.